 - Driver fatigue.
 Drivers are supposed to get a specific amount of rest.
 But they don’t always do so.
 Tired drivers are more likely to cause accidents.

 - Failing to maintain trucks and trailers.
 Because these trucks are on the road so often, they wear out faster.
 They need regular maintenance – but they don’t always get it.

 Have You Been in a Truck Accident in Utah

-Utah semi-truck accidents leave victims in pain and wondering what to do next.
+Utah semi-truck accidents leave victims in pain and wondering what to do after a semi-truck accident.
 We understand what you are going through and we want to help.
 Please get in touch with our Utah truck accident attorneys by calling (801) 521-4145 or filling out our secure online contact form.